 the Fédération Internationale de Football Association (FIFA) codes.

-While none of these collections have current status within any ICANN policy or procedure, they could perceivably be cited as a source by sovereign States that wish to assert their rights over a particular abbreviation or acronym.
+While none of these collections have current status within any ICANN policy or procedure, they are potential sources as well.

 Official / conventional Long-form and short form names

-As with the ISO-3166 codes, country and territory long- and short-form names were included in the Study Group’s deliberations as they are the most predictable, common representation of sovereign identity that States – and could likely be the form they may wish to assert rights over.
+As with the ISO-3166 codes, country and territory long- and short-form names were included in the Study Group’s deliberations as they are the most predictable, common representation of the identity of States.

 The wording of this category (“Official” long-form names, also referred to as “formal” or “principal” name or “name used for administrative purposes”) was carefully constructed in order to capture all possible international understandings of the term under analysis.